huaminghuangtw/Evergreen-Lists/💭 Journal Prompt/💭 Journal Prompt.md

 # 🤔 On “Good Morning”

 * What would my greatest day look like today?
-What is today’s adventure going to be?
+What is today's adventure going to be?
 What is my side quest for today?
 * How do I want to feel at the end of the day?
 Joyful or frustrated?
 What do I need to do now, so that I can feel this way in the evening?
 * What makes me excited to wake up?
 Will this let me sleep in peace?
+* Which activity will make me the most money per minute?
+Which activity will deliver the most excitement per minute?
+Which activity will create the most connection per minute?
+Which activity will provide me the most laughter per minute?
+Which activity is the best blend?

 # 🤔 On “Good Evening”

 * Am I putting myself in good positions and creating the conditions that are impossible to fail and guaranteed for success? [^1]
 * What excited me?
 What drained me of energy?
-Was my attention on loving or on who isn’t loving me?
+Was my attention on loving or on who isn't loving me?
 * Which moments were the most important?
 Which moments were the most memorable?
 What major realizations did I have?
 * What did I learn?
 How can I improve?
 What was my biggest win of the day?
 * What frustrated me?
 How does that frustration reveal my core values?
-* What’s on the agenda for tomorrow?
+* What's on the agenda for tomorrow?
 How will I push the needle forward?
 * Am I a little wiser now than I were when I woke up?
 Am I getting better than yesterday?
 Did I beat Yesterday Me?

 # 🤔 On “Prioritization”

 * If XXX were the last day of my life, would I want to do what I am about to do XXX?
-* If I were the last person on earth XXX, would I still do the thing I’m going to do?
+* If I were the last person on earth XXX, would I still do the thing I'm going to do?
-* What would I do if I wasn’t afraid of being wrong or judged?
+* What would I do if I wasn't afraid of being wrong or judged?
 * Which undone item, if done XXX, would liberate the most energy for me personally?
 * If I could only accomplish one thing XXX, what would make everything else easier or unnecessary?
 * What is scarce in my work XXX?
 How can I leverage it?
 What aspect of my work is hardest to copy?
 How can I amplify it?
 * If I had a heart attack and could only work two hours XXX, what would I choose to do?
 * What is the biggest bottleneck that holds me back XXX?
 Am I avoiding it?
 * What are the one or two mission-critical tasks I could accomplish XXX that would define the day as a success?
-* What is XXX’s biggest and most critical task that’ll render all the rest either easier or completely irrelevant?
+* What is XXX's biggest and most critical task that'll render all the rest either easier or completely irrelevant?
-* What is the ONE highest-leverage thing I can do XXX that’ll take the largest load off my shoulders?
+* What is the ONE highest-leverage thing I can do XXX that'll take the largest load off my shoulders?
 * What activity I can do XXX that will create the most impact and value to the world?

 # 🤔 On “Productivity”